Democrat Open Borders Group Outside ICE HQ Chants, "F*** ICE, F*** Your Walls"

 DISMANTLE ICE, AMERICAN GESTAPO

-Members of the movement want ICE done away with completley: “Dismantle ICE, they are the American gestapo,” one speaker said.
+Members of the movement want ICE done away with completely: “Dismantle ICE, they are the American gestapo,” one speaker said.

 “Fuck your borders!
 Fuck your wall!
 We will make your system fall!” they chanted.